KeenanS04/WhatsTheRating/README.md

 **-Prediction Problem**

 Using the Recipes and Ratings dataset, we will create a model that predicts the rating of a recipe.
-Using our exploratory data analysis from our previous report, we determined that the **minutes** that it takes to cook a recipe and the **calories** of a recipe contribute to the **rating** of a recipe.
+Using our exploratory data analysis from our previous report, we determined that the `minutes` that it takes to cook a recipe and the `calories` of a recipe contribute to the `rating` of a recipe.
 We will examine this correlation further and determine its effectiveness with the indicators below.

 **-Classification or Regression?**

 The model we are creating is a multiclass classification model because there are only 5 labels that can be classified.
-This is a classification model since we are trying to predict the correct label **(rating)** given the inputs of **minutes** and **calories**.
+This is a classification model since we are trying to predict the correct label `(rating)` given the inputs of `minutes` and `calories`.
 Also, binary classification can not be applied in this scenario because we have more than 2 labels.

 **-Response Variable**

-Our response variable is **rating**.
+Our response variable is `rating`.
 Rating is a quantitative discrete and a categorical ordinal variable with values of 1,2,3,4, and 5.
 Discrete quantitative variables are easier to classify as they can not have a decimal value, thus making it easier to predict a label.
 Regression can not be used on categorical data.

 **-Metrics**

+The most suitable metric for predicting ratings would be F-1 Score.
+This is because our dataset inbalanced as there are a lot more higher ratings than lower ratings.
+Additionally, we want to limit false positives and negatives.
+Recipes should have equal value ratings as low-rating recipes may not be cooked and overly high-rated recipes may get overly critiqued.
+We are prioritizing avoiding overrating (false positives) and underrating (false negatives) recipes, especially since user satisfaction is our primary concern.
+This means both high recall and high precision is necessary and the F-1 score is a great estimator of both.

 **Information Known**